nrnb/gsod2019_kozo_nishida/README.md

 - We prioritize the creation of notebooks using RCy3.
 Python notebooks with py2cytoscape are still almost untouched.
 - Python notebooks doesn't require natural language writing ability (Because the text is the same as that of RCy3), but we may need to add the missing functions in py2cytoscape.

-- We will summarize what is missing in CyREST, RCy3, py2cytoscape, and stringApp commands(etc.).
-(The summary will be added somewhere in this repository.)
+### Issue list (What is missing in CyREST, py2cytoscape, and Cytoscape Apps (stringApp etc.)

+- [ ] CyREST does not yet support the merge network function
+- [ ] py2cytoscape does not yet have RCy3's `selectNodes` equivalent
+- [ ] stringApp `retrieve enrichment` command does not yet support `Apps -> STRING Enrichment -> Retrieve functional enrichment` equivalent

 ## Technical writer and mentors
 ### Writer